grobian/carbon-c-relay/carbon-c-relay.md

     occasional disruption scenario and max effort to not loose metrics with moderate slowing down of clients.

+  * `-C` *CAcertpath*:
+    Read CA certs (for use with TLS/SSL connections) from given path or file.
+When not given, the default locations are used.
+Strict verfication of the peer is performed, so when using self-signed certificates, be sure to include the CA cert in the default location, or provide the path to the cert using this option.

+  * `-T` *timeout*:
+    Specifies the IO timeout in milliseconds used for server connections.
+    The default is *600* milliseconds, but may need increasing when WAN links are used for target servers.
+A relatively low value for connection timeout allows the relay to quickly establish a server is unreachable, and as such failover strategies to kick in before the queue runs high.

+  * `-c` *chars*:
+    Defines the characters that are next to `[A-Za-z0-9]` allowed in metrics to *chars*.
+Any character not in this list, is replaced by the relay with `_` (underscore).
+The default list of allowed characters is *-_:#*.

+  * `-m` *length*:
+    Limits the metric names to be of at most *length* bytes long.
+Any lines containing metric names larger than this will be discarded.

+  * `-M` *length*
+    Limits the input to lines of at most *length* bytes.
+Any excess lines will be discarded.
+Note that `-m` needs to be smaller than this value.

+  * `-H` *hostname*:
+    Override hostname determined by a call to `gethostname`(3) with *hostname*.
+The hostname is used mainly in the statistics metrics `carbon.relays.<hostname>.<...>` sent by the relay.

   * `-B` *backlog*:
     Sets TCP connection listen backlog to *backlog* connections.
 The default value is *32* but on servers which receive many concurrent